 The H-SC Dining Services staff is committed to making your campus dining experience enjoyable and satisfying.
 Recognizing you will be on and around campus most of the year, we have planned many exciting special events to make your campus dining experience fun and memorable- holiday festivities, menu features such as Surf & Turf, and Exam Spirit-Lifters.

 Hampden-Sydney seeks to provide all members of the College community with access to the latest innovations in information technology.
-The John B. Fuqua Computing Center, located in the basement of John's Auditorium, houses a lab with more than twenty PCs, scanning and printing facilities, and a data center used to manage College information.
+The John B. Fuqua Computing Center, located on the ground-level of Bortz Library, houses a computer lab, scanning and printing facilities, and a data center used to manage College information.

 Hampden-Sydney College operates a contract Post Office for the U.S. Postal Service.
 It is in Graham Hall.
 Mail is posted in the morning Monday through Friday.
 Cash-only window service is provided.
 You are responsible for mail pickup on a regular basis.